jhallen/pic-macros/README.md

 	qadc	a+3, b+3	; Quick add with carry (does not set carry correctly)
 ~~~

-* A complete set of branches are provided for unsigned comparisons, using
+* A complete set of branches is provided for unsigned comparisons, using
 Motorola syntax (so you don't have to think about the skip instructions):

 ~~~